cloudposse/atmos/README.md

 ## Introduction

-`variants` is both a library and a command-line tool for provisioning, managing and orchestrating workflows across various toolchains.
+`atmos` is both a library and a command-line tool for provisioning, managing and orchestrating workflows across various toolchains.
 We use it extensively for automating cloud infrastructure and [Kubernetes](https://kubernetes.io/) clusters.

-`variants` includes workflows for dealing with:
+`atmos` includes workflows for dealing with:

    - Provisioning [Terraform](https://www.terraform.io/) projects
    - Deploying [helm](https://helm.sh/) [charts](https://helm.sh/docs/topics/charts/) to Kubernetes clusters using [helmfiles](https://github.com/roboll/helmfile)